KastnerRG/Read_the_docs/docs/project1.rst

 * **Note**: You should use ap_int types if necessary for required bit width.
 You can read about ap_int from `here <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug902-vivado-high-level-synthesis.pdf#page=74>`_ or from section 2.10 of the `textbook <http://kastner.ucsd.edu/hlsbook/>`_.

-7) PYNQ Demo (Optional)
+7) PYNQ Demo
 ---------------

-Following are steps to implement your FIR11 HLS design on the PYNQ board.
-You will provide the input data (chirp signal) from the Notebook, and get the output from the PL on PYNQ.
+The following are steps to implement your FIR11 HLS design on the PYNQ board.
+You will provide the input data (chirp signal) from the Notebook and get the output from the PL on PYNQ.
 To do that, you must write a *host_fir.ipynb* program.

 The specific things you must do in this section are: